loscrossos/crossos_pynst/doc/tutorial_comfy.md

 ```

 so now we have a full fledged ComfyUI installation:
+- ComfyUI installed
+- A virtual environment (venv) automatically created and setup
+- Accelerators installed
-- ComfyUI and as many plugins installed as you want
+- as many plugins installed as you want
 - All code updated to latest version
-- Virtual environment created and all plugins installed into it
-- Accelerators installed
-- Starter Icons on the Desktop
+- Starter Icons on the Desktop in several versions

 Mind you this works on Windows, Mac and Linux!